 the anti-malware software is updated in accordance with the vendors configuration instructions.

-If both checks are carried out and confirm the anti-malware software is installed, operational and updated in accordance with the vendors instructions record a Pass for this sub-test, if not record a Fail.
+If both checks are carried out and confirm the anti-malware software is installed and configured correctly record a Pass for this sub-test, if not record a fail.